Auto-Slides: An Interactive Multi-Agent System for Creating and Customizing Research Presentations: Experiments

-\textbf{Results.} Participants responded positively to the interactive slide functions, with mean ratings on both \emph{Learning Enhancement} and \emph{Control and Agency} well above the neutral midpoint (Table~\ref{tab:learner_summary}).
-This indicates that learners generally perceived the interactive features as effective in strengthening understanding and giving them autonomy over their learning process.
-Qualitative feedback further supported these findings: many participants described the functions as helping them \emph{``focus on key points''} and \emph{``organize information in my own way,''} while a few cautioned that fine‑tuning slides could sometimes distract from absorbing content.
-Overall, results suggest that the interactive revision mechanism was both engaging and perceived as pedagogically beneficial.
-This pattern may be attributable to the ability to reorganise and selectively adjust content, which gave learners a sense of ownership and active participation, potentially reinforcing engagement and deeper processing of the material.
+\textbf{Results.} Participants rated interactive functions significantly above the neutral midpoint in both \emph{Learning Enhancement} and \emph{Control and Agency} (Table~\ref{tab:learner_summary}).
+Qualitative feedback reinforced this, with users noting that the tools helped them \emph{``focus on key points''} and \emph{``organize information,''} though a minority cautioned against potential distraction.
+Ultimately, the capacity to actively adjust content appears to foster a sense of ownership and agency, reinforcing engagement and facilitating deeper cognitive processing of the material.